-The second prong of LTMY takes the arts directly into the schools, with a focus on Title I/Low-Income campuses, and includes a background on dance, a performance, dialogue between dancers and students, learning of basic dance movements and materials.
+With a focus on Title I/Low-Income campuses, our arts education program includes a background on dance, a performance, dialogue between dancers and students, and instruction of basic dance movements and materials.
 This past season we reached over 5,000 students in schools and performed Peter and the Wolf.
 One teacher stated “many girls and boys went home begging their parents to let them take ballet.”

 Current Learning That Moves You supporters include: